junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Castiel nods briefly with appreciation.

 "Please be careful, Castiel."
-Dean lowers his voice so the people and his father might not hear him, his voice rushed with worry, bordering pleading.
+Dean lowers his voice so those other people including his father would not hear them, his voice rushed with worry, bordering pleading.
 "Leave the city as soon as you can, please.
 I will come back in three days."

 "Farewell, Dean," the angel says formally.

 They part ways.

-Castiel walks down the street, Dean takes the opposite way heading to the mountains.
+Castiel walks down the street, Dean takes the opposite way heading out of the city toward the mountains.

-When he looks back, he loses sight of Castiel already -- the crowd following the angel is like a moving wall, covering all the views, not leaving a single glimpse of his wings.
+When he looks back at the end of the street, he loses sight of Castiel already -- the crowd following the angel is like a moving wall, covering all the views, not leaving a single glimpse of his wings.
+Like an ominous sign.

 Dean thinks -- he wishes Castiel safe.
 And deep down, not knowing why, he wishes he'll see the angel again.

+He's already missing that light as bright as the rising sun.

 <br>